LiamTWardle/Adaptavist-Word-Counter/README.md

 these optional.
 I can imagine a case sensitive word count being useful.
 I'm not sure why you would ever want to leave the punctuation in, but if it's not much work then I should make this optional too.

+### Read output file from command line arguments

+This new Options class should be flexible enough to handle multiple kinds of options, without needing to worry about the order they're in.
+I've been trying to avoid having any class other than App print to the terminal, so store any errors that occur in a list.